 Some cheap “trash telescopes” come with a solar filter made of welder’s glass that screws onto the eyepiece.
 DO NOT USE IT!
 The focused light will heat up and may crack the filter, thus allow dangerous sunlight towards your eyes.

-Some models automatically come with the clock drive, which is easily to assemble and attach to the fine adjustment controls and only requires a few batteries to use.
+Some models automatically come with the clock drive, which is easily to assemble, attaches to the fine adjustment controls, and only requires a few batteries to use.

 Just make sure that the clock drive is compatible with the specific telescope model you are using.

 Go-To Telescopes can be made with any type of telescope that was discussed in Part 2.

 Go-To drives are available for both equatorial and alt-azimuth mounts, which makes any telescope able to stay centered on your desired object.
 They have built in GPS locators, and have built in software filled with thousands of objects in the database, making almost anything available at the push of a button.

 In theory, this means they’re great for beginners, right?
 Well….